MasterCloudApps-Projects/REST-gRPC-GraphQL/rest/restful-web-services.md

 * Basic filtering.
 Select those whose `country` is `spain`: `GET /universities?country=spain`.
 * Filtering with operand: Select those whose `country` is not equal to `spain`: `GET /universities?country[neq]=spain`.
-* Select specific fields: `GET /universities?fields=id,name,departments(name)`.
-Examples: [Google Tasks API][Partial response in Google Tasks API] or [Sparse Fieldsets in JSON API][JSON API].
-* Include sub-resources: our resource might contain a collection of other type.
-We can use something like `GET /posts/12?embed=comments,author.name` to fetch a blog post along with all its comments and its author name.

 ## Security
 We use